darosuardiaz/pokebot/README.md

 Apart from that I think the architecture is pretty straightforward.
 I decided to use Redux for managing the state application to make it more robust and there's a minimal service layer for the poke and Anthropic APIs.

 TODOs
+* Refine the prompt, not completely happy on the generated output besides tool calling
+* Implement Evolution Chain Tool
 * Add Auth and persist data like Pokemon Teams to a database (probably supabase)
+* Include Favorites Section
 * Support Multiplayer Battles
-* Refine the prompt, not completely happy on the generated output besides tool calling
-* Implement Evolution Chain Tool
 * Technical Debt (documented in `TECH_DEBT.md`)